rhyswynne/preload-lcp-image-wordpress/readme.txt

 For more guidance on how to determine the URL to use, please use [my guide on how to determining the LCP image for a WordPress post](https://dwinrhys.com/preload-largest-contentful-paint-image-wordpress-plugin/?utm_source=wordpressorgtext&utm_medium=wordpress&utm_campaign=preload_lcp#determining-the-lcp-image)

 == Changelog ==
+= 1.5 =
+* Make it work with AVIF images that image paths, not URLs, are used.
+* Fix display bugs meaning the CSS formatting on the admin page on mobile displays correctly.

+= 1.4.1 =
+* Tested with WordPress 6.8

 = 1.4 =
 * Added the ability to add a LCP image to Taxonomy Pages